 How to use the Free Essay Transitions Cheat Sheet

-Print the sheet by clicking on the image above.
+- Print the sheet by clicking on the image above.
 This sheet was first developed as part of our guide to essay formatting.

-Once you have finished writing your essay, go through and review all the transitions you have already used.
+- Once you have finished writing your essay, go through and review all the transitions you have already used.
 If you encounter a word or phrase that sounds repetitive or boring, consult the cheat sheet, find the category in which the transition best fits, and identify a better substitute.

-Read through your essay again.
+- Read through your essay again.
 Check to see if there are any places in which you should have a transition but haven’t used one.
 Similarly, if you have used the same transition more than once, replace it with a viable alternative.
 This will give your work more pizazz and seamless appeal.

-Simply print out this one-page PDF and refer to every time you’re writing an essay or want to improve the flow of an existing paper.
+Simply print out this one-page PDF and refer to it every time you’re writing an essay or want to improve the flow of an existing paper.

 You’ll be surprised how simple it can be to take your writing up a notch.